sdcote/cdxlab/Reference/Listeners/EventProfiler.md

 This listener that keeps track of timestamped records.
 It counts how often timestamped records occur and plots the summaries of the occurrences on a report.

-The component also support the tracking of the occurrences of a field value
+The component also supports the tracking of the occurrences of a field value.

 ## Use Cases